Mithralsmith/SalesTaxProblem/SalesTaxProblem/ReadMe.txt

 Based on the Preamble and Evaluation Guidelines, This application is representative of my coding style.

 The Console program itself was written to meet the bare requirements since a real application that uses these classes would not be a console program.
-No Input mechanism, No UI, and no data store.
+No Input mechanism, No UI, and no data store and not tests of the static methods in Program (hence no 100% coverage).
 I would consider The program and the SalesTransaction to be class integration test tools for the models and services that would be replaced by a real UI.
+All the models and services are unit tested.

 Assumptions:
 1) Rounding is to be done once for each line of the receipt.
 This is consistent with examples.
 The actual